-James Hillman (1926-2011) was an American psychologist, a leading scholar in Jungian and Post-Jungian thought, and was considered by many to be one of the most radical and original living critics of contemporary culture.
+James Hillman (1926-2011) was an American psychologist, a leading scholar in Jungian and Post-Jungian thought, and is considered by many to be one of the most radical and original critics of contemporary culture.
 The field that he founded, Archetypal Psychology, emphasizes the importance of imagination both in the experience of psyche and in life itself.

 Born in Atlantic City in 1926, he served in the US Navy Hospital Corps for two years during World War II.
 Following the end of the war, he attended the Sorbonne in Paris, and Trinity College in Dublin.
 Hillman then received his Doctoral Degree from the University of Zurich and completed his training as a Jungian Analyst in 1959, becoming the Institute’s Director of Studies the same year—a position he held for ten years.